NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/gene_expression_clustering.md

 #### Selecting genes on the cluster

-genes on the cluster can be selected by clicking on the left dendrogram.
+Genes on the cluster can be selected by clicking on the left dendrogram.
 Once part of the dendrogram is selected, users can choose to list the genes selected or launch `Gene Set Overrepresentation Analysis` with the genes selected.

 [![Gene Expression Clustering Tool Heatmap Genes Dendrogram](images/GEC_tool_heatmap_gene_selection.png)](images/GEC_tool_heatmap_gene_selection.png "Click to see the full image.")